A wild and lyrical story about love, unfulfilled dreams and finding your roots.

-“If you read just one Finnish novel this year, read Rose is Gone, Katja Kettu’s magnificent, Twin Peaks-like mystery.
-Mysterious language and an intense, passionate story absorb the reader into a magic thrall, falling under its spell entirely after just tens of pages… Exceptionally brilliant.” – Aamulehtinewspaper
+“If you read just one Finnish novel this year, read Rose is Gone, Katja Kettu’s magnificent Twin Peaks-like mystery.
+Mysterious language and an intense, passionate story absorb the reader into a magic thrall, causing them to fall under its spell entirely after just tens of pages… Exceptionally brilliant.” – Aamulehti newspaper

 “A full-blooded story of love and violence.” – Turun Sanomat newspaper

-“The rhythm of the unusual Finnish language and the metaphorical weaving of emotion, nature and humanity becomes understandable through the necessity of introducing the imagery, vocabulary and history of indigenous cultures in all its abundance between the covers of this book.
+“The rhythm of the unusual Finnish language and the metaphorical weaving of emotion, nature and humanity becomes understandable through the necessity of introducing the imagery, vocabulary and history of indigenous cultures in all their abundance in the pages of this book.
 At moments throughout, the stagnation and oppressiveness yet beautifully mystical and dreamlike realities of the reservation hits you.” – Keskisuomalainen newspaper

 “The novel portrays the historical oppression of Native Americans and subjugation of women with the underlying idea that only by revealing the truth can individual repair their broken identity.” – Savon Sanomat newspaper